KakaoMusic

 KakaoMusic was a music streaming service launched by Kakao.
 It lets users stream and buy music while also allowing them to share songs and connect with friends through KakaoTalk.
 In 2017, Kakao merged Kakao Music into Melon, the company’s other music streaming service.

-Features

 People can create their own music rooms where friends can listen to their collection of songs and leave comments.
 It also lets users set background music to their pages on KakaoTalk and KakaoStory.

-As part of their push to try to re-enter the Japanese market, Kakao will be launching their music service in Japan to complement KakaoTalk, Kakao T, and Piccoma.
+As part of their push to try to re-enter the Japanese market, Kakao planned to launch their music service in Japan to complement KakaoTalk, Kakao T, and Piccoma.

-As for 2021, the market share of Kakao Music is 3.05%, behind Melon (37.28%), Genie Music (19.24%), YouTube Music (19.22%) and Naver Vibe (4.08%).
+As of 2021, the market share of Kakao Music was 3.05%, behind Melon (37.28%), Genie Music (19.24%), YouTube Music (19.22%) and Naver Vibe (4.08%).